-Establish and Train an Emergency $\langle \rangle$ Management Plan, based on local considering the eventuality that a suspected COVID-19 case would Reference and Additional Resources Section for further detail.

-- Mandatory face mask protocol X must be adhered to by all guests and employees, where these exist. - Port Managers may consider ships to alleviate during number of ships to anchor to one - gradually increasing the pandemic progresses.
+- Establish and Train an Emergency Management Plan, based on local and international guidelines, considering the eventuality that a suspected COVID-19 case would present itself at the Port.
+See Reference and Additional Resources Section for further detail. - Mandatory face mask protocol must be adhered to by all guests and employees, where these exist. - Port Managers may consider staggering arrival of ships to alleviate congestion during disembarkation or limiting the number of ships to anchor to one ship upon re-opening and then gradually increasing as the pandemic progresses.

-- Port Managers are to install $\langle \rangle$ temperature scanners or stations throughout their facilities to constantly monitor guest status. - $\langle \rangle$ Port Managers shall install proper shall and personnel constantly monitoring adherence to these. - In the case of Belize City, Port \bigcirc disembark at several terminals at a time to spread the crowds evenly throughout the port.
-On two ship days the ships will be assigned a specific terminal. - Port Managers will be required to $\langle \rangle$ readjust staging areas to ensure proper queuing of guests going on tours to maintain the social distancing requirements, where possible.
+- Port Managers are to install temperature scanners or stations throughout their facilities to constantly monitor guest status. - Port Managers shall install proper signage and markers to implement social distancing requirements, and shall have personnel constantly monitoring the adherence to these. - In the case of Belize City, Port Manager will allow ships to disembark at several terminals at a time to spread the crowds evenly throughout the port.
+On two ship days the ships will be assigned a specific terminal. - Port Managers will be required to readjust staging areas to ensure proper queuing of guests going on tours to maintain the social distancing requirements, where possible.

-Port Managers will be required to facilitate a rotational basis for freelancers and independent operators to avoid crowding.

-- For food service establishments, see Restaurants section. - Security re-entry points to the ports/terminals should be expanded to provide additional points, where possible, to prevent long lines and overcrowding of facilities. - Encourage staff to open and close entrance doors of establishment, restrooms, etc. to avoid constant touching from passengers.
+- Port Managers will be required to facilitate a rotational basis for freelancers and independent operators to avoid crowding. - For food service establishments, see Restaurants section. - Security re-entry points to the ports/terminals should be expanded to provide additional points, where possible, to prevent long lines and overcrowding of facilities. - Encourage staff to open and close entrance doors of establishment, restrooms, etc. to avoid constant touching from passengers.